AmazingRise/hugo-theme-diary/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment**
-Your Hugo version, generated from `hugo version`.
+Hugo version (generated from `hugo version`), and your browser version.
-(OS information also included in hugo version, so you don't need to tell this.)
-And your browser's basic information.

 **Additional context**
 Add any other context about the problem here.